The human brain is weird.

-One group was told they would be recieving a taste of “75% lean ground beef” while the other recieved “25% fat ground beef”.
+One group was told they would be receiving a taste of “75% lean ground beef,” while the other received “25% fat ground beef”.

-Just in case you missed that, 75% lean and 25% fat mean that exact same thing.
+Just in case you missed that, 75% lean and 25% fat mean the exact same thing.
 It’s the same beef, just worded differently.

 See where I’m going with this?